ergoplatform/oracle-core/docs/how_to_bootstrap.md

 ### Plan pool parameters

 Let's say we have 5 operators.
-We'd like to keep consensus above 1/2 so it means we can start a pool of 9 oracles (`oracle_tokens:quantity: 9`, `ballot_tokens:quantity: 9`), with 5 oracles threshold for minimum data points (`min_data_points: 5`) and voting (`min_votes: 5`).
+We want to keep consensus above 1/2, so it means we can start a pool of 9 oracles (`oracle_tokens:quantity: 9`, `ballot_tokens:quantity: 9`), with 5 oracles threshold for minimum data points (`min_data_points: 5`) and voting (`min_votes: 5`).
 This way, we'll have 3 vacant oracles places in case someone wants to join later.

 ## Step 1.
 Generate a bootstrap config template